 We understand that life skills are equally important to curriculum knowledge.
 Our subject experts always aim at guiding students in both ways.
 With services like assignment help in Canberra, we aim at providing complete assistance to students in subjects that they find difficult to cope up with.
 The PISA results show that there is a significant learning gap among the students, especially in math.
 It has been estimated that the students of Australia are almost one and a half years behind as compared to Singapore which is currently leading the charts of PISA.
 Not only this, they are one year behind in science and one year behind in reading.
 This is quite a matter of concern for Australia.

 Andreas Schleicher, the head of the OECD’s education directorate states that the countries that are performing well today have a completely different perspective towards education.
 They give much importance on uplifting the teachers as they are the ones who play a major role in the student’s progress in life.
 If teachers are supportive students can do everything.

-According to Mr Schleicher, teachers from other countries like Singapore not just deliver the education but develop innovative teaching practices.
+According to Mr Schleicher, teachers from other countries like Singapore not just deliver education but develop innovative teaching practices.
 He also added that the teachers in Australia have to deal with significant challenges which hinder their growth.
 Australia should rather provide more support and help in making the teaching process more intellectual and engaging.

 PISA digs over some imperative questions that every country’s educational system should consider.
 It focuses on determining if the 15-year-old Australian students are prepared enough for life-long learning.
 It assesses if the schools are capable of producing students who can handle the adult-life.
-It gives an insight whether the schools are actually doing something for the immigrant students and for those who come from the disadvantaged backgrounds.
+It gives an insight into whether the schools are actually doing something for the immigrant students and for those who come from disadvantaged backgrounds.
 The PISA 2018 assessment process is soon going to begin from the end of July 2018.
 Are you prepared for it?